DSchallenberg/hidefromthebride/README.md

 It is a funny little game with some lofi background music.

+The comments inside my code are in German.
+But if you have any questions, feel free to ask.

 I also used auto py to exe (https://pypi.org/project/auto-py-to-exe/), to make an executable windows file, which you can download below:

 https://1drv.ms/u/s!AqYjqDeCNr2XgQVhK1l1_iBwAhAc